Madagascar corporate banking services in 2023

 - Madagascar is not a participating jurisdiction for Common Reporting Standard and has not yet set any date for the first year of exchanges in the automatic exchange of financial account information amongst jurisdictions.

-- Overall, Healy Consultants Group PLC recommends our multi-national Clients’ minimize the funds held with Madagascar banks.
+- Overall, Healy Consultants Group recommends our multi-national Clients’ minimize the funds held with Madagascar banks.

 Key information on the Madagascar banking sector

 - In July 2020, Malagasy Parliament passed a new banking and insurance laws.
 These laws aim to provide more customer protection by mandating more transparency in the services offered, require companies to secure their IT systems, and provide tools to detect money laundering and terrorism financing.

 - The new banking law can require banks to set aside funds (to be deposited at the Central Bank) to guarantee deposits (on top of the required reserve ratio).
 The new insurance law puts supervision of insurance companies in the hands of the Banking Supervision Committee (CSBF), rather than the Ministry of Economy and Finance to avoid conflicts of interest, as the major insurance companies in Madagascar are state-owned.